EladBenDavid/TMDb/README.md

 Parcelable - for transfer the objects between components.

 Reactivex - Use the observable pattern for display indicatation when application loading content.

+This project build as home assignment as part of work acceptance at [Tikal Knowledge](https://www.tikalk.com/).

 License
 ----